Teaching Affiliates - San Antonio

 Clarity Child Guidance Center (CGC) is a nonprofit mental health treatment center providing programs designed specifically for children ages 3-17 suffering from emotional and behavioral difficulties.
 The facility includes a 52-bed psychiatric hospital and separate outpatient treatment center to provide acute and crisis assistance 24 hours a day, seven days a week; sub-acute residential and day treatment; child, adolescent and family therapy; medication management; psychological assessments; psychiatric evaluations; developmental assessments; neuropsychological assessments; and substance abuse evaluations.
 Clarity CGC incorporates a multidisciplinary team approach, including board certified child/adolescent psychiatrists, nurses, psychologists, social workers, therapists, teachers and aides.
 Through an affiliation agreement with UT Health San Antonio, Clarity CGC is a training site for child psychiatry residents and clinical psychology residents.
 Social workers and special education and nursing students from several area universities gain clinical experience at this facility as well.

 An agreement between UT Health San Antonio and the Southwest Research Institute allows cooperation in research.
 The Southwest Research Institute, an independent, nonprofit, applied engineering and physical sciences research and development organization, has its headquarters in San Antonio.

-The School of Dentistry is affiliated with a number of federally qualified community health centers, local health departments, hospitals, school districts, mental health facilities, military facilities, homeless facilities, faith-based clinics and nursing homes in San Antonio, Bexar County and South Texas, as well as U.S. Department of Health and Human Services Indian Health Service facilities located throughout the United States that serve as clinical training sites in primary care, preventive dentistry, pediatric dentistry, emergency care and hospital dentistry, alternative dental care delivery using mobile and portable dental equipment at outreach sites, and practice management training in the offices of private practitioners.
-Predoctoral dental students receive training (required and elective) at the various sites where they are supervised by full- and/or part-time faculty as well as adjoint faculty.
+The School of Dentistry is affiliated with a number of federally qualified community health centers, local health departments, hospitals, school districts, mental health facilities, military facilities, homeless facilities, faith-based clinics and nursing homes in San Antonio, Bexar County and South Texas, as well as U.S. Department of Health and Human Services Indian Health Service facilities located throughout the United States.
+These serve as clinical training sites in primary care, preventive dentistry, pediatric dentistry, emergency care and hospital dentistry, alternative dental care delivery using mobile and portable dental equipment at outreach sites, and practice management training in the offices of private practitioners.
+Predoctoral dental students receive training (required and elective) at the various sites, where they are supervised by full- and/or part-time faculty as well as adjoint faculty.
 Postdoctoral dental students from the various general and specialty residency programs receive training in affiliated hospitals and private practices in Texas.